 If you are interested in betting on football I suggest doing so at one of the top Canadian sportsbooks that I recommend below.
-The provincial sports lotteries, such as OLG’s Proline, do take bets on NFL and NCAA games, but the odds are MUCH worse than you would receive at the online betting sites recommended here.

 I strongly advise you not to leave money on the table and to do your football betting online rather than through a provincial government.

 See Website For Details

 - Licensed and located in Ontario